 Are you searching for a deeper sense of purpose?
 A clearer understanding of God’s plan for your life?
 What matters most and what matters least?
 Then it’s time to rediscover Jesus.
 Based on Matthew Kelly’s new bestseller, Rediscover Jesus, Dynamic Catholic’s free!

-During Lent 2016, each Thursday, beginning February 11th through Thursday March 17th, we will celebrate Mass at 8:15am.
+During Lent 2019, each Wednesday and Friday we will celebrate Mass at 5:30 pm.
 Please join us!

 Ash Wednesday (Mass will be celebrated at 7am and 5:30pm with ashes distributed at each)

-Ash Wednesday is on February 10th , and we will once again host a Pot-Luck Supper in our Parish Center immediately following our 5:30pm Mass.
+Ash Wednesday is on March 6, 2019, and we will once again host a Pot-Luck Supper in our Parish Center immediately following our 5:30pm Mass.
 Please place this on your calendar, and plan to join us for the Supper.
 We do ask that a meatless, dessertless dish to pass be donated.
-Call with reservations, 685-5083.
-After the dinner the Guest Speaker will be Sr. Kathleen Osbelt, a Sister of Saint Francis.
-Sr. Kathleen is a former hospital chaplain, who is the founder of Francis House, Syracuse.
-Looking forward to her inspirational talk and spending a wonderful evening with you!
+Call with reservations, 315-685-5083.
+After the dinner, Fr.
+Richard Dunn, our Pastor, will begin a study series o entitled, "Apparitions of Mary" Looking forward to this six week study series and spending a wonderful evening with you!
+If you can only make the study session at 7pm and not the pot-luck, that's OK!

 Holy Week Schedule: